Best fibre deals in the UK today:

 Virgin Media fibre optics broadband

 Virgin Media cable broadband offers unparalleled internet speeds - no other provider can touch even its entry-level package.
+It recently changed the names of its packages but the features have remained the same.
 You can choose from:

 The 108Mb claimed speed translates to 13.5 MB per second which is already a super fast speed for broadband.

-As Virgin proudly points out, VIVID 200 more than doubles the maximum speed supplied by BT Superfast and Sky Fibre's fastest speed.
+As Virgin proudly points out, M200 more than doubles the maximum speed supplied by BT Superfast and Sky Fibre's fastest speed.
 The ultrafast 213Mb speed is a good fit if you stream 4K films and if there are 10 or so devices connected at once.

-Home broadband speeds in the UK don't come faster than those provided by Virgin's VIVID 350 fibre plan.
+Home broadband speeds in the UK don't come faster than those provided by Virgin's M350 fibre plan.
 It costs around £50 a month, but you get speeds of up to 45MB per second.
-Extremely rapid.
+That is extremely rapid.

 View all Virgin Media fibre broadband deals